lomorage/homepage/content/installation-android.md

 Click right up menu to enter into account management page. <p />
 At there, App will find the Lomorage service automatically. <p />
 Then you can create account and login. <p />
-Or you can use sacn QR code to get Lomorage service address. <p />
+Or you can use scan QR code to get Lomorage service address. <p />
 <b>（If you run Lomorage service in Windows PC or Mac) </b> <p />
 <p class="screenshoot" />
 <img width="30%" src="/img/installation/android/f2b432d0-d092-4427-b29f-b3504d3a6221.jpg">